Apa2002/Sleep-Apnea-Mlp/README.md

 ---

-*Note: I am not an author of the referenced article or the Kaggle dataset.
-This code is my own implementation based on the methods described in the paper and using the above synthetic dataset.*
+*Disclaimer: I am not an author of the referenced article or the Kaggle dataset.
+This repository contains my own implementation of the described method and an independently developed GUI, using the above synthetic dataset.*